frictionlessdata/tableschema-py/README.md

 on multiple tables charing the same schema
 (typically [grouped resources in datapackage](https://github.com/frictionlessdata/datapackage-py#group))

+__Notes__

-Note 1: the second key of the output is a tuple of the foreign fields, a proxy identifier of the foreign key
+- the second key of the output is a tuple of the foreign fields, a proxy identifier of the foreign key

-Note 2: the same relation resource can be indexed multiple times as a schema can contain more than one Foreign Keys pointing to the same resource
+- the same relation resource can be indexed multiple times as a schema can contain more than one Foreign Keys pointing to the same resource

 __Arguments__
 - __relations (dict)__:
         dict of foreign key references in a form of `{resource1: [{field1: value1, field2: value2}, ...], ...}`.
         It must contain all resources pointed in the foreign keys schema definition.

 __Returns__

 `dict`:
         returns a three-level dictionary of foreign key references optimized to speed up validation process in a form of `{resource1: {(fk_field1, fk_field2): {(value1, value2): {one_keyedrow}, ... }}})`

 ### `Schema`